SHAREHOLDER UPDATE: Halper Sadeh LLC Investigates NATI, RXDX, STSA, CHRA

-National Instruments Corporation (NASDAQ: NATI)’s sale to Emerson Electric Co. for $60.00 per share in cash.
+National Instruments Corporation NATI's sale to Emerson Electric Co. for $60.00 per share in cash.
 If you are a National Instruments shareholder, click here to learn more about your rights and options.

-Prometheus Biosciences, Inc. (NASDAQ: RXDX)’s sale to Merck for $200.00 per share in cash.
+Prometheus Biosciences, Inc. RXDX's sale to Merck for $200.00 per share in cash.
 If you are a Prometheus shareholder, click here to learn more about your rights and options.

-Charah Solutions, Inc. (OTC: CHRA)’s sale to SER Capital Partners for $6.00 per share.
+Charah Solutions, Inc. CHRA's sale to SER Capital Partners for $6.00 per share.
 If you are a Charah shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.